TACTiS: Transformer-Attentional Copulas for Time Series: Forecasting Benchmark

-As mentioned in \cref{sec:results}, we use the CRPS-Sum as our primary metric, both to select the best hyperparameters, and to compare the forecasting accuracy of the various models.
-The CRPS-Sum is based on the Continuous Ranked Probability Score (CRPS) \cite{matheson1976scoring}, which can be computed for each individual forecasted value for the $i$-th series and the $j$-th timestep as:
+As mentioned in \cref{sec:results}, we use the CRPS-Sum as our primary metric to select the best hyperparameters and compare the forecasting accuracy of the various models.
+The CRPS-Sum is based on the Continuous Ranked Probability Score (CRPS) \citep{matheson1976scoring}, which can be computed for each individual forecasted value for the $i$-th series and the $j$-th timestep as:

-where $x_{ij}$ is the observed value and $X_{ij}$ and $X'_{ij}$ are two independent variables from the forecasted sampling process.
-The CRPS-Sum is obtained by replacing the individual values by the sum over all timesteps: $s_i = \sum_j x_{ij}$ and $S_i = \sum_j X_{ij}$, where the sum is over the timesteps where the forecast is made.
-This transformation of the CRPS-Sum allows it to capture the quality of some of the correlations in the forecasts: namely the average correlation between forecasts inside a single series.
-However, the CRPS-Sum metric is inherently univariate, and cannot discriminate whether the forecasting method accurately predicts the correlation between series or not.
+where $x_{ij}$ is the observed value, and $X_{ij}$ and $X'_{ij}$ are two independent variables from the forecasted sampling process.
+The CRPS-Sum is obtained by replacing the individual values by the sum over all series $i$: $s_j = \sum_i x_{ij}$ and $S_j = \sum_i X_{ij}$.
+This transformation of the CRPS-Sum allows it to capture the quality of some of the correlations in the forecasts: namely, the average correlation between forecasts at a single time step.
+However, the CRPS-Sum metric is inherently univariate and cannot discriminate whether the forecasting method accurately predicts the correlation between different time steps or not.